livingstonb/Discrete_HA/readme.txt

 	Calls:		egp_AR1_IID_tax_recode.m

-iterate_beta.m - Function used to help find the beta associated with the desired
-	wealth/income ratio.
-This function runs the optimization in two steps:
-	(1) pass the function solve_EGP() to fzero() with a small grid and large convergence tolerance, and (2) once beta has been found, restrict the search interval to within 0.01 of beta, and pass the function solve_EGP() to fzero() with a larger grid and smaller convergence tolerance.

-	Called by: 	egp_AR1_IID_tax_recode.m

-	Calls:		passes solve_EGP() to fzero()

 solve_EGP.m - This function performs the method of endogenous grid functions to find
 	saving and consumption policy functions.
 Also calls find_stationary() to